-Decorate your new employee’s desk with some balloons, welcome sign and maybe even some cake (or at least donuts 🍩)!
+Decorate your new employee’s desk with some balloons, a welcome sign, and maybe even some cake (or at least donuts 🍩)!

-Oh, and if you have any kind of company swag (such as branded notebook, pens, T-shirt, water bottle, etc.), you can pack it as a present! 🎁
+Oh, and if you have any kind of company swag (such as branded notebooks, pens, T-shirts, water bottles, etc.), you can pack it as a present! 🎁

 Here is a great example to inspire you!